SSL + SNI with cyclic CAs/not unique issuers? broken

 I've already made my position very clear; I consider cyclic CAs broken, merging all certificates into one file is expected to work - whether this needs unique Issuer: fields or whether other ways of identifying a certificate are used depends on openssl and the CA. Similar openssl could support cycles in such merged files.

-Updated by rk almost 4 years ago
+Updated by rk about 4 years ago

 Cyclic CAs certainly shouldn't appear in a certificate-chain of a single certificate.

 But: There are certificates from different certificate authorities, which use intermediate-certificates in different orders, or use cross-signed root-certificates e.g.:

 - Authority 1: Cert1 <- A <- B <- root

 - Authority 2: Cert2 <- B <- A <- root